What Researchers Did

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-Necrotizing fasciitis is a severe infection, and while hyperbaric oxygen therapy was used in this case, it is not one of the specific Health Canada-recognized indications listed for HBOT.
+Necrotizing fasciitis is a severe infection, and while hyperbaric oxygen therapy was used in this case, it is not one of the specific Health Canada-recognised indications listed for HBOT.
 No direct Canadian connection identified.

 Study Limitations